patooworld/vsixvhax/Auto-Indentation.md

 There are two ways to avoid this:

-- Enable _extended indentation_ to automatically decrease the indentation again when typing the `{`.
+- Enable _extended indentation_ to automatically decrease the indent again when typing the `{`.

 	```json
 	"haxe.enableExtendedIndentation": true